ondelad/Virtual-Office-Environment-Setup/README.md

    - Assign a static IP address.
 For example:
      - IP address: 192.168.0.1
      - Subnet mask: 255.255.255.0
+     - DNS server: 127.0.0.1
-     - Leave the default gateway and DNS server fields empty.
+     - Leave the default gateway field empty.

 4. **Verify Connectivity**:
    - Ensure that the "INTERNET" NIC has internet access.
    - The "INTENAL" NIC should be isolated from the internet but able to communicate with internal clients.

 Now that the NICs are configured, the server is set up to connect to the internet and to serve client machines on a private network.